Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 1. **Pacific Values in Digital Form:** Built from the ground up on the principle of reciprocity that has guided island communities for generations

-2. **Bitcoin-Secured Infrastructure:** Strategic utilization of Bitcoin-secured networks including Stacks with Clarity smart contracts and RootStock's Bitcoin integration to provide enhanced security and resilience
+2. **Bitcoin-Secured Infrastructure:** Strategic utilization of Bitcoin-secured networks including Stacks with Clarity smart contracts to provide enhanced security and resilience

 3. **Integrated Physical-Digital Infrastructure:** Seamless connection between computational resources, physical distribution, and digital marketplace